SumoLogic/sumologic-kubernetes-collection/deploy/docs/ContainerLogs.md

 ## Configuration for containerd log format

-In order to collect logs in containerd log format modify, Fluent Bit input section to following form:
+In order to collect logs in containerd log format, modify Fluent Bit input section to following form:

 ```yaml
 fluent-bit: